 The Xen HyperVisor is claimed to be the only open source type-1 HyperVisor, also known as bare metal HyperVisor, as it does not require any operating system to be installed upon.
 As a HyperVisor, Xen enables host machines to run many guest operating system instances or several different operating systems in parallel on a single machine.

 Xen has a wide application base for different commercial and open source applications; for example, server and desktop virtualization, Infrastructure as a Service (IaaS), and security applications, to list a few.
 Lately, the Xen Project HyperVisor is also engaged in powering the largest clouds today.

 Xen HyperVisor is said to be most flexible and secure due to its small memory footprint and interface (as small as 1MB) and has succeeded in keeping its memory footprint and interface overhead to that low only because of its Microkernel design.

-    HyperVisor loads itself exact after exiting the bootloader.
+HyperVisor loads itself exactly after exiting the bootloader.
 A number of virtual machines (be it domain or guest) run on top of the Xen HyperVisor.
-A special domain, called Domain 0, contains the drivers for all the devices in the system, as well as a control stack to manage virtual machine creation, destruction and configuration.
+A special domain, called Domain 0, contains the drivers for all the devices in the system, as well as a control stack to manage virtual machine creation, destruction, and configuration.